petermsouzajr/qa-shadow-report/CONTRIBUTING.md

   - Prepend commit title with one of the Work Type indicators (`feat`, `fix`, `chore`, `docs`)
   - Example: `git commit -m "Feat: Title of the commit" -m "Description or second line of the commit message.
 This line is optional with the intention of adding more detail and context to the change."`

-- Keep in mind, your logs and commit messages will live on, happy coding!
+- Keep in mind, your logs and commit messages will live on.
+If you need more tips on writing commit messages, check out the freeCodeCamp article, ["How to Write Commit Messages that Project Maintainers Will Appreciate"](https://www.freecodecamp.org/news/how-to-write-commit-messages-maintainers-will-like/) happy coding!

 ### JavaScript Styleguide